zloirock/core-js/README.md

 ##### Caveats when using CommonJS API:

-* `modules` path is internal API, does not inject all required dependencies and can be changed in minor or patch releases.
+* `modules` path is an internal API, does not inject all required dependencies and can be changed in minor or patch releases.
 Use it only for a custom build and/or if you know what are you doing.
 * If you use `core-js` with the extension of native objects, recommended load all `core-js` modules at the top of the entry point of your application, otherwise, you can have conflicts.
 * `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of usage loader for each file, otherwise, you will have hundreds of requests.